Svenbosma/DIY-Garmin-Powermeter/README.md

   * Tiny, low-power, has BLE built in.
   * Includes a 6-axis IMU perfect for cadence detection.
   * Has built-in lithium cell charger (really slow but hey, its tiny)

 * **HX711 load cell amplifier**

   * Cheap, easy to use, widely supported.
   * Commercial meters often use more advanced ADCs (TI ADS-series, custom ASICs), but HX711 works fine for DIY.

 * **Strain gauges**

   * Standard foil gauges arranged in a full Wheatstone bridge give best sensitivity and thermal stability.

 * **18650 battery**

   * High energy density, rechargeable, common in DIY.

+* **Weatherproof magnetic connector**

+  * Used for charging instead of USB-C.
+  * Safer for outdoor use (rain, mud).
+  * Prevents wear and tear on the tiny XIAO USB connector.

 ---